msanguineti/terii/docs/guide/actions.md

 The `updateTitle` method has two parameters:

-- `context` is an instance of Beedle
+- `context` is an instance of Terii
 - `payload` is whatever is passed as the second parameter when you [dispatch](#dispatch) an action

 Inside that method, you'll see that we are calling `context.commit`.
 This is us running a [mutation](/guide/mutations.html) and we're passing only the text that we want `state.title` to be.